PackageFoundation/yap/README.md

 ## Initialize

-It is recommended to build the Docker images locally instead of pulling each image from the Docker Hub.
+It is recommended to build the OCI images locally instead of pulling each image from the Docker Hub.
 A script is located in the docker directory to assist with this.
 Always run the `clean.sh` script to clear any existing yap images.
 Building the images can take several hours.